harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-01-meditation/index.Rmd

 ### The Art of Living

+Buddha taught that the ultimate peace can be attained by being equanimous and realizing the temporary nature of reality.
+Attachments to material possessions, desires, and relationships causes suffering, and that true happiness and peace can only be achieved by letting go of these attachments and accepting the impermanent nature of all things.
+By practicing mindfulness and detachment, we can cultivate a state of equanimity that allows us to remain calm and peaceful in the face of life's challenges.

 Being equanimous to the outcomes means not being attached to the results of our actions, accepting whatever happens with a peaceful mind.
 During Vipassana, I became aware of the sensations of my body and how they changed from moment to moment.
 This experience allowed me to realize the temporary nature of all sensations, including emotions.